 - The Good Governance Group has completed the annual review of governance arrangements at resource level and in line with the CIPFA/SOLACE Delivering Good Governance Framework.
-Whilst there are no new significant issues to highlight in this statement, governance improvement actions have been identified and are included in Resource/Service Action Plans.
-Progress against actions including those highlighted as significant governance areas for action will be reported to the Senior Management Team and committee. - The annual review of governance arrangements for the council's at arm's length external organisation (ALEO) and key external service providers has highlighted areas for improvement which are currently being progressed by the council and the respective organisations. - All Directors completed their annual Statement of Assurance and did not identify any compliance issues. - The council prepares and publishes an Annual Governance Statement which reflects on the adequacy and effectiveness of the council's governance arrangements.
-This is independently considered by External Audit and published with the Annual Accounts and separately on a dedicated governance web page. - The annual review of the Local Code of Corporate Governance was completed, and the revised Code was approved by committee and re-published. - Committee meetings were held in public and all agendas, reports and decisions were published (except those exempts under the Local Government (Scotland) Act 1973) on the council's website. - The Risk and Audit Scrutiny Committee considered the adequacy and effectiveness of the council's governance arrangements and internal control environment and approved the Annual Governance Statement and Accounts. - Outcomes from internal audit activity were reported to the Senior Management Team and to the Risk and Audit Scrutiny Committee. - Outcomes from external audit activity were reported to the Risk and Audit Scrutiny Committee - During 2018-19, the council were subject to a Best Value Assurance Review.
-The report concluded that the "council performs very well, benefits from strong leadership, clear direction and displays many of the characteristics of best value".
-The report also makes
+Governance improvement actions have also been identified and are included in Resource/Service Action Plans.
+Progress against actions including those highlighted as significant governance areas for action will be reported to the Senior Management Team and committee. - In the 2019 annual audit report, the external auditor concluded that the council in its annual governance statement discloses the extent to which the organisation complies with proper practices set out in the Delivering Good Governance in Local Government: Framework 2016 published by CIPFA and SOLACE and highlighted this approach as good practice. - All Directors completed their annual Statement of Assurance and one Director identified compliance issues. - The council prepares and publishes an Annual Governance Statement which reflects on the adequacy and effectiveness of the council's governance arrangements.
+This is independently considered by External Audit and published with the Annual Accounts and separately on a dedicated governance web page. - The annual review of governance arrangements for the council's at Arm's Length External Organisation (ALEO) and key external service providers has not highlighted any areas for improvement. - The annual review of the Local Code of Corporate Governance was completed and the revised Code was approved by committee and re-published on the council's website. - Committee meetings were held in public and all agendas, reports and decisions were published (except those exempt under the Local Government (Scotland) Act 1973) on the council's website. - The Risk and Audit Scrutiny Committee considered the adequacy and effectiveness of the council's governance arrangements and internal control environment and approved the Annual Governance Statement and Accounts. - Outcomes from internal audit activity were reported to the Senior Management Team and to the Risk and Audit Scrutiny Committee. - Outcomes from external audit and inspection activity is reported to the appropriate committee. - The council's latest Best Value Assurance Review concluded that the "council performs very well, benefits from strong leadership, clear direction and displays many of the characteristics of best value".
+Significant progress has been made against the improvement action plan and progress has been reported to the Senior Management Team and the Performance and Review Scrutiny Forum. - During 2019-20, the council were the subject of a joint inspection of services for children and young people in need of care and protection.
+The outcomes from the report have been reviewed and an improvement plan has been developed for implementation.